getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 ClickHouse offers the ability to alter the representation of a column on disk with special encodings like `LowCardinality`.
 The `LowCardinality` encoding takes some string value and converts it into an enum representation.
 We have a few columns that could benefit from this encoding.
 Maybe we should apply it there.

 We're also using `Nullable` an awful lot too but should we? `Nullable` in ClickHouse works differently from other databases.
 ClickHouse stores null values in a separate file.
-Its basically a bitmap index of where the nulls are in our column.
+It's basically a bitmap index of where the nulls are in our column.
 Your column would then contain the empty state of its datatype in each row position where a null exists.
 So string would be `""` and an integer would be `0`.
 By using null you don't save any space, you're just adding an index that needs to be scanned.
 So maybe we can remove it too.

-Out of curiousity, what happens if we take this column:
+Out of curiosity, what happens if we take this column:

 ```sql
 `browser_name` Nullable(String)